 India’s national parks and wildlife sanctuaries (including bird sanctuaries) from Ladakh in the Himalayas to the Southern tip of Tamil Nadu.
-These parks, reserves, sanctuaries, and forests are vital to the conservation of endangered species, such as Bengal tiger, the Asiatic Elephant, Lion, the Snow Leopard and Siberian Crane.
-India’s first national park, the Corbett was established in the foothills of Himalayas.
+These parks, reserves, sanctuaries, and forests are vital to the conservation of endangered species, such as the Bengal tiger, the Asiatic Elephant, the Lion, the Snow Leopard, and the Siberian Crane.
+India’s first national park, the Corbett was established in the foothills of the Himalayas.
 It supports a great variety of mammals and over 585 species of birds.
 The Wild Elephant population is on the increase and both tiger and leopard are regularly seen.

-The Himalayas (foothills) is known for big mammals like elephant, sambar, swamp, deer, cheetah, wild boar tiger, panther, hyena, black bear and sloth bear, porcupine, Great Indian one-horned rhinoceros, wild buffalo, gagetic gharial, golden langur.
-Wild ass, sheep, deer, smaller mammals, snow leopards, wolf, cats and brown beers are in plenty in the western Himalayas.
+The Himalayas (foothills) is known for big mammals like elephant, sambar, swamp, deer, cheetah, wild boar tiger, panther, hyena, black bear, and sloth bear, porcupine, Great Indian one-horned rhinoceros, wild buffalo, Gangetic gharial, golden langur.
+The wild ass, sheep, deer, smaller mammals, snow leopards, wolf, cats, and brown beers are in plenty in the western Himalayas.
 While the national park and sanctuaries of northern and central India are better known, there are quite a few parks and sanctuaries in South India, too, e.g., Mudumalai in Tamil Nadu and Bandipur Tiger Reserve and Nagarhole National Park in Karnataka.

 A tour of Indian wildlife sanctuaries and national parks is a fabulous travel masti.
 Contrary to the experiences of African Safari, the vegetation and terrain in India are such that wild animals are often solitary or in small herds, elusive and shy.
 The thick forest and dense grassland with openings for streams and rivers, provide the cover for Indian wildlife.